Preorientations of the derived motivic multiplicative group: Proof of Theorems and

 Again, all above Quillen adjunctions and equivalences in the above diagram generalize to the motivic situation using always the same kind of arguments involving left Bousfield localizations of diagram categories.

 \begin{theorem} The above Quillen adjunctions induce Quillen adjunctions for the corresponding motivic categories, which then induce an equivalence of homotopy categories

-enriched over $Ho(\S Sets)$ and even over $Ho(\SC)$. \end{theorem} \proof The above Quillen adjunction generalizes to one between global model structures on diagram categories (see e. g. \cite[Theorems 11.6.1 and 11.6.5]{Hi2}).
+enriched over $Ho(\S Sets)$ and even over $Ho(\SC)$. \end{theorem} \proof The above Quillen adjunction between $E_\infty$-spaces and spectra generalizes to one between global model structures on diagram categories (see e. g. \cite[Theorems 11.6.1 and 11.6.5]{Hi2}).
 We claim that this one then induces a Quillen adjunction after left Bousfield localization on both sides with respect to the Nisnevich topology and to ${\bf A}^1={\bf A}^1_S \to S$ by standard arguments, that is applying \cite[Theorem 3.3.20 (1)(a)]{Hi2}.
-On $(E_{\infty}-alg(\SC)$, this is precisely the model structure established in Theorem \ref{Omodelunstable}.
+On $(E_{\infty}-alg(\SC))$, this is precisely the model structure established in Theorem \ref{Omodelunstable}.
 Indeed, looking at the fibrant replacement functors discussed there, we see that we obtain the correct ${\bf L}F\C$ in the notation of loc. cit..
-We then wish to apply the dual of \cite[Theorem 9.3]{Bou} to these left localized motivic model structures, thus obtaining the homotopy categories of connected motivic $S^1$-spectra and grouplike motivic $E_{\infty}$-spaces using the (diagram versions of) the right Bousfield localizations considered in Proposition \ref{rightlocalizedMS}.
-To see that these right localizations of the ${\bf A}^1$-local structures on motivic $S^1$-spectra and on motivic $E_{\infty}$-spaces exist, we may apply the dual of \cite{Bou} to them as before.
-Motivic $S^1$-spectra are cellular and proper by Hovey and Jardine, that is (the sequential spectra version of) Theorem \ref{stableproj}.
-The arguments above imply that motivic $E_{\infty}$-spaces are also cellular and left proper.
-To show that it is right proper follows as motivic spaces are right proper and the ${\bf A}^1$-local model structure on $E_{\infty}$-spaces is created by the forgetful functor which preserves pull-backs.
-Finally, one checks the dual of the remaining hypotheses of \cite{Bou}.
-By \cite[Theorem 3.3.20(2)(a)]{Hi2}, we thus obtain a Quillen adjunction between the model categories corresponding to the homotopy categories appearing in the theorem we wish to establish.
-To see that this Quillen adjunction between these right localized motivic model structures is even a Quillen equivalence as claimed, use \cite[Theorem 3.3.20(1)(b)]{Hi2} applied to the Nisnevich and ${\bf A}^1$-localizations on the diagram categories equipped with the right localized global model structures.
+As before, we then wish to apply a suitable right Bousfield localization to these left localized motivic model structures, thus obtaining the homotopy categories of connected motivic $S^1$-spectra and grouplike motivic $E_{\infty}$-spaces using the (diagram versions of) the right Bousfield localizations considered in Proposition \ref{rightlocalizedMS}.
+To see that the right localization of the ${\bf A}^1$-local structures on motivic $E_{\infty}$-spaces exists, we may apply the dual of \cite{Bou} as before.
+The arguments above imply that motivic $E_{\infty}$-spaces are cellular and left proper.
+To see that they are right proper, recall that motivic spaces are right proper and the ${\bf A}^1$-local model structure on $E_{\infty}$-spaces is created by the forgetful functor which preserves pull-backs.
+Then one checks the dual of the remaining hypotheses of \cite{Bou} with respect to $Q=(-)^{\times}$.
+Concerning the right localization of motivic $S^1$-spectra, it turns out to be more convenient to apply \cite[Theorem 5.1.1]{Hi2} rather than \cite{Bou}.
+That is, we proceed as Pelaez does in \cite[section 3.2]{Pe}.
+Recall that motivic $S^1$-spectra are cellular and proper by Hovey and Jardine, that is (the sequential spectra version of) Theorem \ref{stableproj}.
+From the (sequential spectra version of) \cite[Proposition 3.2.4]{Pe} it easily follows that the right Quillen functor $Ev_0$ with respect to the motivic model structures remains right Quillen when applied to the right localizations we just described.
+As it induces an equivalence of homotopy categories, it is a Quillen equivalence as claimed.